dannash100/Kubernetes/README.md

 - each pod has its own IP address but it is internal to the cluster and not accessible, it can be exposed through the service object.
 - services can be set to hit multiple ports

-**LoadBalancer-type service**: an external load balancer that you can use to connect to a pod through its public IP.

 #### endpoints

-- endpoints sit between services and pods, a list of IP adresses and ports exposing a service.
+- endpoints sit between services and pods, a list of IP addresses and ports exposing a service.
 - can be manually configured and updated manually. *see tools/external-service note: name of endpoint object must match service*
 - contains a list of IPs that the service will forward connections to and a target port.
 - can communicate with external resources in this way, outside of Kubernetes. *see tools/external-service-externalname* for externalName method

 ### DNS

-- pods run a DNS server that all other pods in the cluster can access through its (FQDN), automaticly configured in ```/etc/resolv/conf```
+- pods run a DNS server that all other pods in the cluster can access through its (FQDN), automatically configured in ```/etc/resolv/conf```
 - If running in a single namespace only ```http://service_name``` is required.

+## exposing services externally

 ### nodeports

 - set type in Services spec to NodePort to forward incoming connections to the pods that are part of the service.
 - you will need to adjust the cloud platforms firewall to allow external connections on the node port
-- then it will be accesible on ```<node IP>:<node port>```
+- then it will be accessible to the whole internet on ```<node IP>:<node port>```

+### loadbalancers
+*see kubia-svc-loadbalancer.yaml*

+- load balancers have their own publicly accessible IP and will redirect all connections to your own service.

+### ingress resource
+*see kubia-ingress.yaml*

+- each LoadBalancer service requires its own load balancer with its own public IP address whereas an Ingress only requires one.
+- when hit with an HTTP request the host and path in the request determine which service the request is forward to
+- ingresses can provide features such as cookie-based session affinity which services can't
+- when the specified host url is requested it will send request to the specified service and port